betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/v1_5/CookBook.md

 };
 ```

-By defining a new mock strategy with a trimmed argument list, we make
+By defining a new mock schedulingStrategy with a trimmed argument list, we make
 the mock class much more user-friendly.

 ## Alternative to Mocking Concrete Classes ##